 Paul gives strong reasons why this attitude is wrong:

 Firstly, such so-called freedom of behaviour harms people physically, emotionally, morally and spiritually.
 It is not beneficial, Paul says.

 Secondly, indulging the lusts of the flesh becomes addictive and destructive.
 It “masters” the individual.
 Sexual sin has a most profound effect on people.
 It is a sin against one’s own body.
 “All other sins a man commits are outside his body,” says Paul, “but he who sins sexually sins against his own body.”

 Thirdly, indulging the lusts of the flesh dishonours Christ with whom we are spiritually united.
 Paul writes: “‘The body is not meant for sexual immorality, but for the Lord, and the Lord for the body Do you not know that your bodies are members of Christ himself?
 Shall I then take the members of Christ and unite them with a prostitute?
 Never!”

 Fourthly, indulging the lusts of the flesh offends the Holy Spirit of God who dwells within us.
 “The body “is a temple of the Holy Spirit.”

 Fifthly, indulging the lust of the flesh means a person will not inherit the kingdom of God.
-Paul specifies the sins of heterosexual and homosexual immorality, idolatry, slanderers, swindlers, drunkards, the greedy and thieves.
+Paul specifies the sins of sexual immorality, idolatry, slanderers, swindlers, drunkards, the greedy and thieves.

-By the way, that means that slanderous old gossips in the church are put in the same category as practising homosexuals and adulterers, and are likely to suffer the same fate.
+By the way, that means that slanderous old gossips in the church are put in the same category as sexual sinners, and are likely to suffer the same fate.
 Frightening, isn’t it!